patternpack/patternpack/docs/tutorial.md

 ```

 ### Integrating PatternPack With Your Application(s)
-The central idea behind PatternPack is that you extract the styles from your application, house them in a central repository, and then have one or multiple applications take a dependency on those styles.
+One of PatternPack's most powerful features is to extract the styles from your application, house them in a central repository, and then have one or multiple applications take a dependency on those styles.

 PatternPack builds an [npm](https://www.npmjs.com) or [bower](http://bower.io) compatible project, so integrating your pattern library is as simple as `npm install my-awesome-pattern-library`.